rohit912/AgriChain/README.md

 # AgriChain

-Problem 1 : Program for following:
+Problem 1: Program for the following:
 Given a string, find the length of the longest substring without repeating characters.
 For example, the longest substring without repeating letters for "abcabcbb" is "abc", which the length is 3.
-For "bbbbb" the longest substring is "b", with the length of 1
+For "bbbbb", the longest substring is "b", with the length of 1

-Answer 1 : In JAVA Language
+Answer 1: In the JAVA Language

 package basicprogram;

 import java.util.HashSet;

-public class LongesrSubstring
+public class LongestSubstring
 {
 	 public static int lengthOfLongestSub(String p)
 		    {